bec-galaxy/ansible-workspace/README.md

 ## Molecule

-To test the collection e.g. after changes, a Molecule playbook is included.
+To test a ansible-collection e.g. after changes, Molecule tasks are included.

 Molecule is executed in the currently selected project.